xXKingRalphXx/ICS3U-ISP/README.md

 # ICS3U ISP
 An ASCII game of checkers (with the full standard rules).
-Working alone, I brought this entire project to completion.
-It was my own idea for an Independent Study Project (ISP) for an ICS 3U course.

-This code earned me a grade of %100.
+I worked on this project independently.

+I got %100 for this project.
 (94% in the course.)

 `ICS3U_FP_Final_Submission_Damilola.java` is the file I submitted to my instructor for evaluation (all other files are merely partially working proof of concepts).
 It contains an implementation of checkers.